balena-labs-research/python-wifi-connect/README.md

 By default, the first available Wi-Fi network interface available will be used.
 For the vast majority of cases there is only one Wi-Fi network interface and therefore this is no issue.
 Similarly, if you plug in a Wi-Fi dongle to a device without its own built-in Wi-Fi, the Wi-Fi dongle will be used by default.

 If however, you have a device with built in Wi-Fi and a Wi-Fi dongle, you will have a device with two network interfaces.
-For these instances, or on other occasions where you have a complex network interface setup, you can specify which network interface you would like Py Wi-Fi Connect to use by setting the environment variable shown in the `docker-compose.yml` file:
+For these instances, or on other occasions where you have a complex network interface setup, you can specify which network interface you would like Python Wi-Fi Connect to use by setting the environment variable shown in the `docker-compose.yml` file:

 ```
 PWC_INTERFACE: "wlan0"